nghttp2/nghttp2/doc/sources/index.rst

 nghttp2 - HTTP/2 C Library
 ============================

-This is an experimental implementation of Hypertext Transfer Protocol version 2.
+This is an implementation of Hypertext Transfer Protocol version 2.

 The project is hosted at `github.com/tatsuhiro-t/nghttp2 <https://github.com/tatsuhiro-t/nghttp2>`_.